Staff & Leadership

 Just like other Presbyterian Churches, we value democratic principles of structure and decision-making.

-Profile image of Blake Collins
+Profile image of Rev. Blake A. Collins

-Blake Collins
+Rev. Blake A. Collins

 Associate Pastor

-Blake grew up in Columbia, MD and attended Temple University in Philadelphia.
-Following grad school, he served as a Young Adult Volunteer (YAV) in Comas, Peru, accompanying the Joining Hands Network Against Poverty.
-Afterwards, Blake worked for the Presbyterian Mission Agency in Louisville, Kentucky.
-He attended McCormick Theological Seminary in Chicago and assisted churches’ outreach efforts, supported students in pre-trial detention, and worked as a hospital chaplain.
+Blake grew up in Columbia, MD and attended Temple University in Philadelphia to study communications and also compete on Temple's men's gymnastics team.
+Following grad school, he served as a Young Adult Volunteer in Comas, Peru accompanying the Joining Hands Network across the country.
+Afterwards, Blake worked for the Presbyterian Mission Agency in Louisville, KY supporting our denomination through fundraising, recruiting, and communications efforts.

-Director of Music
+Director of Music Ministry

 Profile image of Terrie May